FevenSeyfu/FevenSeyfu/README.md

 ## What I'm About 👀

 I'm passionate about programming and enjoy the thrill of solving problems with code.
-I have been coding for a while now as a hobby and ming, finding joy in the art of solving problems with code.
 My coding journey began as a hobby, exploring various technologies and continuously learning along the way.

 As I transition into a full-time career as a dev, my primary focus is on becoming a skilled full-stack developer with a specialization in frontend technologies.
 I believe in the power of crafting intuitive and engaging user experiences.